12-Step Programs Near Ohio

 2. Faith

-The moment when you can admit a higher power greater than you can help you overcome your addiction
+The moment when you admit a higher power greater than you helps you overcome your addiction

 3. Surrender

-You can achieve this by taking a personal inventory of yourself and changing all your self-destructive decisions.
+You achieve this by taking a personal inventory of yourself and changing all your self-destructive decisions.

 4. Soul Searching